YeonwooSung/ai_book/DistributedTraining/README.md

 ### Integrate Huggingface with Deepspeed

-[This page](https://huggingface.co/docs/transformers/main_classes/deepspeed?highlight=deepspeed#deepspeed-integration) contains the descriptions and codes for integrating the Deepspeed with Huggingface for distributed training with Huggingface models.
+[This page](https://huggingface.co/docs/transformers/main_classes/deepspeed) contains the descriptions and codes for integrating the Deepspeed with Huggingface for distributed training with Huggingface models.

+[This](./src/Huggingface_DeepSpeed_CLI.ipynb) is the example notebook of using Deepspeed with Huggingface.

 ### DeepSpeed ZeRO